Master of Divinity (MDiv Degree)

 “The kingdom of God has come near.
 Repent and believe the good news!”
 Mark 1:15

-The Department of Theology offers the Master of Divinity (MDiv) as an integrated approach to Christian theological graduate education designed to prepare students for enhanced ministry in their churches.
-Accordingly, the degree program is highly focused personal formation and practical experience in ministry settings, in addition to more traditional classes in order to prepare you for serving in a church or parachurch ministry.
+The Department of Theology offers the Master of Divinity (MDiv) as an integrated approach to Christian theological graduate education.
+The program is specifically designed to prepare students for enhanced ministry in their churches.
+Accordingly, the degree program is highly focused on personal formation and practical experience in ministry settings, in addition to more traditional classes in order to prepare you for serving in a church or parachurch ministry.

 We value and draw from our Baptist heritage, but our faculty and students represent a range of evangelical traditions and denominations.
 Thus, we welcome anyone who would wish to study in the MDiv degree program.